Faculty of Social and Human Sciences: Study cycles

 Today, the FCSH is the second largest unit of NOVA, both in student numbers, and in financial budget.
 It has more than 300 faculty members, almost all of them holding a PhD degree or with recognized prestige in their scientific area.
 It also has about 100 staff members.
 During the academic year 2015/16, the Faculty admitted a total of 4725 students, 2587 undergraduate, 1488 masters and 650 students for doctoral programs.

 The FCSH teaching programme for the academic year 2016/2017 includes 14 undergraduate degrees, 46 masters programs and 28 PhD's, the latter two being exclusively developed during a night schedule.

-The study cycle cover the traditionalSocial Sciences and Humanities fields, but also several thematic and interdisciplinary courses.
+The study cycle cover the traditional Social Sciences and Humanities fields, but also several thematic and interdisciplinary courses.
 In addition to a Summer School, the FCSH/NOVA also offers specialization degrees, free courses and, since 1997, a programme on Portuguese Language and Culture.
 This program is structured according to the six proficiency levels of the Common European Framework of Reference for Languages.
 It can be intensive (30 hours - 5 times per week), a semester (64 hours two times per week) or taught individually.

 Annually, more than 400 students participate in the Mobility Programmes, of which the Erasmus Programme is the best known example.
 This is one of the examples of the FCSH/NOVA's internationalization strategy.